amin-da/budgetify/README.md

-# Bootstrapped with React & Vite

 ## Its modern budget manager app withe cool UI!
+Bootstrapped with React & Vite

 ###
 This is a budget management program that uses the new features of React Router 6